scttfrdmn/udm-pro-timemachine/README.md

    smartctl -a /dev/md3
    ```

-### Issue: Out of Space
+### Issue: Out of Space on UDM Pro

-Time Machine should respect the `fruit:time machine max size = 15T` setting, but you can manually check:
+Time Machine should respect the available space, but you can manually check:

 ```bash
 # Check space used